AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex6.md

 ---
-title: Offer Decisioning - Test your Offer Activity using Journey Orchestration
+title: Offer Decisioning - Test your Decision using Journey Orchestration
-description: Test your Offer Activity using Journey Orchestration
+description: Test your Decision using Journey Orchestration
 kt: 5342
 audience: Data Engineer, Data Architect, Orchestration Engineer, Marketer
 doc-type: tutorial
 activity: develop
 exl-id: d36d3204-3212-4492-bf29-3a21af2ee572
 ---
-# 14.6 Test your Offer Activity using Journey Orchestration
+# 14.6 Test your Decision using Journey Orchestration

 In this exercise, you'll configure the event and the journey that needs to be triggered when someone likes a product as part of the chatbot flow.